eugenetan01/kong-investment-demo-bot/README.md

 Web app Deployed to streamlit using Eugene's own github.
 Check with him for more details.

-PII service deployed to EC2.
+PII service deployed to GCP cloud run.
 Check with Eugene for more.

 ## Structure